 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Ai Photography: What is Artificial Intelligence?
+AI Photography: What is Artificial Intelligence?

 Artificial intelligence is a technology with applications in almost any form of computing.
 This is especially evident where you need a human element to optimize a program.

 AI produces accurate results due to its familiarity with its environment.
 The program DeepMind began as an AI playing the 1970s video game Breakout.
 It played game after game until it found the most efficient way to win.

 What is AI in Photography?

 Manufacturers have integrated AI into photography for a few years now.
 If you have a smartphone, you already have a range of AI programs at your fingertips.

-As most people know, Apple uses facial recognition software to unlock its devices.
+Most people know that Apple uses facial recognition software to unlock its devices.
 This software learns your facial features and stores them.

 A point-and-shoot camera’s primary function is to photograph people.
 Facial recognition can scan the scene in real-time and then identify if there are faces in an image.
-The camera will then prioritise the focus to be on the faces.
+The camera will then prioritize the focus to be on the faces.

 Zoom and Enhance

 Both Google and Adobe have zoom-and-enhance programs in development.
-These programs take low-quality images and refine them to give you images you are happy with.
+These AI programs take low-quality images and refine them to give you images you are happy with.